Turbulent Magnetic Field Amplification by the Interaction of Shock Wave and Inhomogeneous Medium: Discussion

 An accurate description of properties of magnetic field is required for describing CRs physics.
 For instance, the diffusion coefficient of CRs in directions parallel and perpendicular to magnetic fields both depends on properties of turbulent magnetic fields.
 Our results show that the perpendicular shock amplifies the magnetic field more significantly than parallel shock (see Fig.~\ref{fig:max_time}).
 In particular, the Alv\'en Mach number decrease in the vicinity of perpendicular shock's front (see Fig.~\ref{fig:ma}).
-A proper description on CR diffusion in different physical conditions is necessary for determining the CR acceleration efficiency.
+A proper description on CR diffusion in different physical conditions is necessary for determining the CR acceleration efficiency \citep{2022ApJ...925...48X}.

 Moreover, our results show the postshock turbulence and magnetic field are dominated by solenoidal component following the Kolmogorov scaling (see Fig.~\ref{fig:bvspectrum}).
-The scaling leads to that the CRs' perpendicular displacement increases as 3/2 to the power of the time travelled along local magnetic field lines \citep{2013ApJ...779..140X,HLX21b}, when the gyro radius is larger than turbulence's injection scale and scattering is efficient.
+The scaling leads to that the CRs' perpendicular displacement increases with time to the power of 3/2 travelled along local magnetic field lines \citep{2013ApJ...779..140X,HLX21b}, when the mean free path is larger than turbulence's injection scale and scattering is inefficient.
 Such a superdiffusion of CRs in MHD turbulence arises from the accelerated separation of magnetic field lines.
-This behavior is predicted in \cite{LV99} and is supported by numerical simulations in \cite{2004ApJ...603..180L}, and \cite{2017ApJ...834...47B}.
+This behavior is predicted in \cite{LV99} and is supported by numerical simulations in \cite{2013ApJ...779..140X}.
 The many implications of this accelerated separation of magnetic field lines include the modification of CR acceleration \citep{2014ApJ...784...38L}.
-In addition, we find the strong magnetic field has a low volume filling factor, which may cause efficient scattering.
+In addition, we find the strong magnetic field has a low volume filling factor, which may help increase the scattering efficiency due to the large magnetic fluctuations.